johngoldin/can_i_blog_too/blog/2020-03-covid19-cases-in-connecticut-1/index.en.md

 slug: covid-19-in-Connecticut-1
 aliases:
     - /2020/03/covid-19-cases-in-connecticut/
-excerpt: "Summary of Connecticut Covid-19 based on Department of Public Health Data.
+description: "Summary of Connecticut Covid-19 based on Department of Public Health Data.
 In June there is a second blog post with more detail.
 Both posts have been updated each weekday during 2020 and most of 2021."
 ---

 A [later post](/project/) provides a better view of the 2020-2022 data on Covid-19 in Connecticut.